BlackAnon22/BlackAnon22.github.io/posts/pwntilldawn/junior_dev.md

 cool, send it over to burp repeater

-I read this [article](https://sethsec.blogspot.com/2016/11/exploiting-python-code-injection-in-web.html) on exploiting command injection on python web apps.
+I read this [article](https://sethsec.blogspot.com/2016/11/exploiting-python-code-injection-in-web.html) on exploiting command injection in python web apps.

 I found a payload that got me a reverse shell back to my machine